JTZ18/mlops-assignment-3/Readme.md

 This repository contains the code for SUTD 50.055 MLOps Assignment 3.

+The repository contains the following directories -
+- `SUTD-crawler` contains code to run the scrapy web crawler
+- `crawled_links` contain crawled links - full and cleaned links
+- `evaluation` contains our evaluation of the LLM responses from `assignment_03-Part1.ipynb` and `assignment_03-Part2.ipynb`
+- `responses` contains LLM generated responses from `assignment_03-Part1.ipynb` and `assignment_03-Part2.ipynb`

 ## Setup

 To set up the project, you need to run the `setup.sh` script.
-This script will download the necessary `data`, `faiss_index`, and `cache` folders for you and place them into the repository.
+This script will download the necessary `data`, `faiss_index`, and `cache` directories for you and place them into the repository.
 This will speed up your workflow as you would not have to chunk and embed the data which is time consuming on the edu cluster.

 To run the script, open a terminal in the repository directory and type: